ParticleSystems.org

 - The API is being used in dozens of games, mostly open source and independent.

-project by Mark Allen using the Particle System API.
-The cool lava pictures were
+Flow is a project by Mark Allen using the Particle System API.
+The cool lava pictures were from his system.

 |